 If you are trying to strike this tricky balance and be a positive force in someone’s life as they recover from an addiction, here are a few tips to consider.

 1. Research Addiction

-People always talk about how drug abuse and addiction is a mental health issue, but have you ever really stopped to consider it any further?
+People always talk about how drug abuse and addiction is a mental health issues, but have you ever really stopped to consider them any further?
 The more you educate yourself about how addiction works and how mental health disorders factor into addiction and recovery, the better you will be able to support a loved one through the process of recovery.

 Learn how to talk about the disease in a way that is tactful and supportive, always informed by factual evidence and not fueled by stigma and shame.
 Through this approach, you can help close the gap of misunderstanding around addiction and open the door for other people who need help to seek it out without fear.